elunna/nerfhack-changelog/README.md

 ### Traps

 * At higher levels, boulders can drop from falling rock traps.
-* Falling rock traps can result in stunning with sufficient damage.
+* Falling rock traps can result in stunning with sufficient damage (at least 6)
 * Polytraps disappear with 1 in 7 chance when a monsters steps on one.

 A few new traps have been added: